Real-time OEE IoT solution: understand and improve output in real-time.

 What’s next?

-After providing initial insights, optimization alterations were made accordingly and the factory is now in the planning phase to expand the Real-time OEE IoT solution to additional lines and into three other facilities, with the goal of providing a cross-facility view for senior management.
+After providing initial insights, optimisation alterations were made accordingly and the factory is now in the planning phase to expand the real-time OEE solution to additional lines and into three other facilities, with the goal of providing a cross-facility view for senior management.